thfalan/pst-whitepaper/README (1).md

 * **Perfect repayment history** - merchants that have no history of delinquency
 * **Data Integrity** - Trustworthy data cross validated by multiple third party sources including ecommerce platforms and payment service providers

-PST tokenholders are able to partake in the growth trajectory of the merchant through a secured closed loop profit sharing system.
+Royalty Token holders are able to partake in the growth trajectory of the merchant through a secured closed loop royalty sharing system.

 By transferring the store ownership to the [DAO](<README (2).md#dao-decentralized-autonomous-organization>), the merchant is able to raise capital efficiently and cost effectively.